 Section 236 of the Insolvency Act 1986

-Section 236 of the Insolvency Act 1986 can be used to obtain information from anyone having information relevant to the insolvent company’s financial affairs.
+Section 236 of the Insolvency Act 1986 can be used to obtain information from anyone having information relevant to the insolvent company’s (one applicable to Liquidation or Administration in this scenario) financial affairs.
 It cannot however be used by the Insolvency Practitioner oppressively or to put the insolvent entity in a better position that it would have been were it not for the insolvency.
 This is particularly the case if the insolvent entity has competing interests with an independent party from whom the information is sought.

 Inquiry into company’s dealings, etc.Section 236 of the Insolvency Act 1986